 - Southwest Rapid Rewards® Premier Business Credit Card

-While the sign-up bonuses offered by these cards varies, the Rapid Rewards points you earn from the bonus will count toward the 110,000 points you need.
+While the welcome bonuses offered by these cards varies, the Rapid Rewards points you earn from the bonus will count toward the 110,000 points you need.
 In April 2018, Southwest restricted applicants to only one of the personal versions.
 However, you can still open one personal card in addition to the business version.

-Sometimes, the sign-up bonuses plus the minimum spends required will be enough to earn you the Companion Pass.
+Sometimes, the welcome bonuses plus the minimum spends required will be enough to earn you the Companion Pass.

 For those with Ultimate Rewards points, unfortunately, transfers to your Southwest Rapid Rewards account will not count toward the Companion Pass.